 This interface is most critical for correct Aurora 8B/10B core operation.
 The clock interface has ports for the reference clocks that drive the GTP, GTX, or GTH transceivers, and ports for the parallel clocks that the Aurora 8B/10B core shares with application logic.

-Table 2-15 describes the Aurora 8B/10B core clock ports.
+Table 2-16 describes the Aurora 8B/10B core clock ports.

-Table 2-15: Clock Ports for a GTP or GTX Aurora 8B/10B Core
+Table 2-16: Clock Ports for a Aurora 8B/10B Core